Ben Duckett: 2019 Pakistan

 In April 2019, Duckett was added to England's Twenty20 International (T20I) squad for their one-off match against Pakistan.
 He made his T20I debut for England against Pakistan on 5 May 2019.

 2020

 On 29 May 2020, Duckett was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 On 9 July 2020, Duckett was included in England's 24-man squad to start training behind closed doors for the ODI series against Ireland.

 2022

 Duckett came into the England side on a tour of Pakistan in late 2022.
 He was seen as having the skill necessary for the so-called Bazball style of cricket adopted by the England team under Ben Stokes and Brendon McCullum.
-The decision brought immediate success with Zack Crawley and Duckett scoring the fastest ever England century opening stand (83 balls), and Crawley and Duckett scoring the fastest double-century partnership in Test cricket history (233 balls).
+The decision brought immediate success with Zak Crawley and Duckett scoring the fastest ever England century opening stand (83 balls), and Crawley and Duckett scoring the fastest double-century partnership in Test cricket history (233 balls).
 Duckett remained in the side for the rest of the series.

+2023

+Duckett continued to perform for England scoring 151 runs in a two Test series against New Zealand.
+He made his highest Test score of 182 against Ireland in June.
+Duckett also played in the 2023 Ashes, scoring 321 runs including two fifties, which was drawn 2–2.
+In September he made his first One Day International century with an unbeaten 107 off 78 balls against Ireland at Bristol County Ground.

+2024

+In May 2024, he was named in England’s squad for the 2024 ICC Men's T20 World Cup tournament.
+Selected for the home Test series against the West Indies, Duckett made 71 off 59 deliveries, including a 32-ball 50 and 14 boundaries, in first innings of the second Test at Trent Bridge.
+He then hit 76 from 92 balls in the second innings.

+2025

+In February 2025, Ben Duckett made history with a brilliant innings in the ICC Champions Trophy.
+Ben Duckett scored 165 runs off 143 balls against Australia, hitting 17 fours and three sixes.
+This was the highest individual score ever in the tournament’s history until Ibrahim Zadran broke Duckett's record in the 8th match between Afghanistan and England in ICC Champions Trophy.
+Duckett also recorded the fifth-highest ODI score for England and the fourth-highest in Pakistan.

+In June 2025, Duckett was named in the squad for England in the five match test series against India at home.
+In the first test he scored 62 and 149.